freeman-dyson/bazhenov-sleep-model/README.md

 (doi: https://doi.org/10.1523/JNEUROSCI.22-19-08691.2002) The C++ code for that model may be found here: https://modeldb.science/28189?tab=1

 This code was developed in NEURON 8.2.2.
+(Note that NEURON introduced some breaking changes related to mod files in version 8.2.
+In particular, the mod files ampa_D2.mod and gaba_D2.mod will not work in versions earlier than 8.2.
+However, see the comments within these mod files for how to revert back to compatibility with earlier versions of NEURON.)
 Users should first install Python, then install the latest version of NEURON (https://www.neuron.yale.edu/neuron/download).
 To run this code in parallel, also install MPI.